QGEP/docs/en/features-guide/index.rst

 * Field survey import tools [specific development in progress]
 * Data survey with a mobile device and semi-automatic insertion of the informations
-* Data import in interlis format
+* Data import in INTERLIS format

 **Data export**